iamatulsingh/instaDataScrap/README.md

   print_r($accountData);
   ```

-## You can print UserData and AccountData in human redable format below code
+## You can print UserData and AccountData in readable format using below code
   ```
   echo $userData['img'];
   echo $userData['full_name'];